 - Example of acknowledgement: "The authors acknowledge the Centre for Microscopy and Cellular Imaging funded by Concordia University, Montreal, Canada and the Canada Foundation for Innovation.”

 - We request a copy of the publication in PDF format, so that we can keep track of successful research projects that were accomplished using the Centre.

 - Please consider the CMCI staff as co-authors on publications where they have performed experiments for you or participate actively in your project.

 The CMCI welcome all faculties from Concordia University and other universities.
 We are interested in your research project so that we can direct you to the best imaging solution.
-Users with specific equipment needs will of course be accommodated.
+Users with specific equipment needs will be accommodated to the best of our ability.
 That is why prior to using any equipment, new users must provide information on the research they will conduct at CMCI.

 Register as a new user